ilya-murzinov/WhiteSharp/README.md

 WhiteSharp
 ==========

-This is an extension for [TestStack.White UI automation framework] (https://github.com/TestStack/White) designed to simplify test writing and make tests more readable.
-It's .NET based, written in C# and ment to be used with C#.
+This is a library based on [TestStack.White UI automation framework] (https://github.com/TestStack/White) and Microsoft UI Automation library.
+It's designed to simplify test writing and make tests more readable.
+WhiteSharp is .NET based, written in C# and ment to be used with C#.

 **This is not a framework**, you can use it this any framework you like, such as [**NUnit**](https://github.com/nunit/nunit-framework) or **MSTest**.